RobertTalbert/calculus/w2021/201-assessment-w2021.md

 B:

 - Mastery on 14/16 LT's including at least 5 core
+	- Mastery on 4 Core + 10 others
 - M or better on at least 6 AEPs including at least 2 E's
 - At least 150 points in WeBWorK
 - Pass at least 20 Daily Preps